Employing prisoners in your business

-The Department of Correctional Services runs a paid prisoner employment program that allows large and small local businesses to employ prisoners outside of correctional facilities.
+The Department of Attorney-General and Justice, Correctional Services runs a paid prisoner employment program that allows large and small local businesses to employ prisoners outside of correctional facilities.

 Businesses who take part have access to a reliable workforce.

 This program is also called Sentenced to a Job.